emqx/emqx-docs/en_US/data-integration/data-bridge-webhook.md

 Now you have created an HTTP Server Connector.
 Next, you need to create a rule and Sink to specify the data to be written into the HTTP Server.

-## Create a Rule for HTTP Server Sink
+## Create a Rule with HTTP Server Sink

 This section demonstrates how to create a rule with an HTTP Server Sink added to the rule.